foc-me/create-app/template/koa/readme.md

-# @focme/rsk-template
+# koa template

-this is the template for create-rsk2
+this is the template for @focme/create-app